PlasmaSoftware/Blackhole/README.md

 * Annotation processing can slow down the compilation process.
 * Annotation processing prevents the direct access of your classes by our processors so Blackhole employs a primitive java compiler to bootstrap an instance into the classpath in order to call it.
-This means that the use of too many not-yet-compiled classes can lead to compilation speed degradation or simple compilation errors.
+This means that the use of too many not-yet-compiled classes in your `CompileTimeHook`s can lead to compilation speed degradation or simple compilation errors.
 * Blackhole's technique does not modify the original class.
 This can lead to potential unintended side effects

 ## TODO